cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 it stops.

 .. note::
   Nil is a special object in ruby.
-It repesents a non-existant state.
+It represents a non-existant state.

 Lines 9-11 define a method called size.
 This method returns the size of the grid array.
-Return is an implicit keyword, meaning that I dont' have to type it.
+Return is an implicit keyword, meaning that I don't' have to type it.
-Ruby will automaticly return the results of the last line in a method.
+Ruby will automatically return the results of the last line in a method.

 Place Marker
 ^^^^^^^^^^^^^^^^

 Now that we understand what how this works so far, we need to add a method that allows us to place a marker on the grid.
-Also raise an error if the a marker is placed outside of the board or if the marker is palced on top of a already taken cell.
+Also raise an error if the a marker is placed outside of the board or if the marker is placed on top of a already taken cell.
 Back to the board_test.rb:

 .. code-block:: ruby